 This makes it all the more a shame, that for the majority of my visit, there were torrential rains on top of crippling humidity.
 While these extremes of weather may have cultivated the incredible plant life sprawling across the city, it caused me to wither.

-Wherever I went, from Tianhe to Taishan, there was zero homelessness to be seen, and everywhere was spotlessly clean due to a city cleaner constantly operating.
+Wherever I went, from Tianhe to Taishan, there was zero homelessness to be seen, and everywhere was spotlessly clean due to at least one city cleaner constantly operating.
 This includes inside, for instance in shopping malls

 When we were shopping in one such complex, my sister and I noticed that there was a whole team of staff (who were all middle-aged women) with the same long cleaning tool, using them to wipe the plastic/glass borders lining the ceilings pictured above.
 We thought that it was unnecessary to have multiple people for this, or that it needed cleaning at all.
 Surely the staff could be given more productive tasks than this?
 My mum explained that it was possible that these panels were put in partly to generate more jobs for people, no matter how menial, which makes sense when taking into account the vast population.